SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 ### HTTP Bearer authentication

-The [HTTP Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication/) authentication scheme expects authentication in an `Authorization` header, prefixed with `Bearer `.
+The [HTTP Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication/) security scheme expects authentication in an `Authorization` header, prefixed with `Bearer `.
 @simply-openapi/controllers will validate the presense of this header and the Bearer prefix, before extracting the payload (everything after `Bearer `) and passing it as the value to your authentication method.

 Note that the `bearerFormat` OpenAPI property is descriptive only; the value indicates no special processing instructions for OpenAPI and is not interpreted by this library.